11 Reasons the USA & the World Will End Within the Next 100 Years

 2. Increasing pleasure

-Science leads to technology which leads to reduction of pain and increase in pleasure.
+Science leads to technology which leads to the reduction of pain and increase in pleasure.
 The entire Enlightenment is based on the idea that we could learn enough to control our environment better, and therefore reduce risk, which it has done in several ways.

-While technology (a.k.a. wealth) has reduced pain both via improved health/medicine, increased comfort/luxury, and so forth for 100’s of years, what people are increasingly disconnected with is the idea that such tools can also seriously increase violent risk (see “Modernity and the Holocaust”), and that it is dangerous to equate technological progress with either safety or morality, not just in the hands of a few (e.g. tyranny/oligarchy), but in the hands of the masses (e.g. techo-driven mobocracy, accelerating risk from individuals within society, and mass hedonism).
+While technology (a.k.a. wealth) has reduced pain via improved health/medicine, increased comfort/luxury, and so forth for 100’s of years, what people are increasingly disconnected from is the idea that such tools can also seriously increase violent risk (see “Modernity and the Holocaust”), and that it is dangerous to equate technological progress with either safety or morality, not just in the hands of a few (e.g. tyranny/oligarchy), but in the hands of the masses (e.g. tech-driven mobocracy, accelerating risk from individuals within society, and mass hedonism).

 Therefore, because the world is safer, it is easy to falsely assume people are more moral, but there are two problems with this mode of thinking.
 First, we just have a reduced need to harm others (the current mainstream definition of morality) to achieve our own basic level of safety and success.
-If murder rates have declined for so long, then its because we are rich (maybe we are also rich because we are killing off customers less often).
+If murder rates have declined for so long, then it is because we are rich (maybe we are also rich because we are killing off customers less often).
 Second, there is a recent assumption that all morality is simply based on not harming others, and making sure people have what they need, but this is a relatively new and possibly temporary worldview.
 In other words, we increase one type of morality (avoiding pain), while ignoring the other (increasing pleasure).

-But the pursuit of pleasure is not the only growing aspect of technology.
+However, the pursuit of pleasure is not the only growing aspect of technology.

 Against Techno-Optimism / Techno-Utopianism